-Cooper, L., and Law, W., forthcoming, Citizenship; Identity and Social Movements in the ‘New Hong Kong’; the Meaning and Significance of the Umbrella Movemetn.
+Cooper, L., and Law, W., 2017, Citizenship; Identity and Social Movements in the 'New Hong Kong'; Localism after the Umbrella Movement.
 Routledge.

 Cooper, L., forthcoming.
 Rationalist or nationalist?
 The eighteenth century public sphere, in Christie, J., and Degirmencioglu, N., (eds) Cultures of Uneven and Combined Development, Brill.

-Cooper, L., forthcoming, ‘You have to fight on your own’ Self-alienation and the new Hong Kong nationalism in Cooper, L., and Lam, W., (eds) Citizenship, Identity and Social Movements in the New Hong Kong; The Meaning and Significance of the Umbrella Movement, Routledge.
+Cooper, L., 2017, 'You have to fight on your own' Self-alienation and the new Hong Kong nationalism in Cooper, L., and Lam, W., (eds) Citizenship, Identity and Social Movements in the New Hong Kong; Localism after the Umbrella Movement, Routledge.